Excel VBA DatePart Function

 vbUseSystem , vbFirstJan1 , vbFirstFourDays , vbFirstFullWeek.

-After giving all the parameters, the VBA Datepart () will return the numeric value such as whole date or year or month or quarter, etc. Hence the return type of this function will be a numeric value.
+After giving all the parameters, Datepart () will return the numeric value such as whole date or year or month or quarter, etc. Hence the return type of this function will be a numeric value.

 The First Example is to display the complete date and the quarter of that month as well.